 This measure reports on low birthweight among live born babies of Indigenous mothers.
 Low birthweight (newborns weighing <2,500 grams) is associated with being born early (pre-term) or being small for gestational age, which indicates possible growth restriction within the uterus.
-Low birthweight infants are at a greater risk of dying during their first year of life, and are prone to ill-health in childhood and the development of chronic diseases as adults, including cardiovascular disease, high blood pressure, kidney disease and type 2 diabetes (Arnold et al. 2015; Hoy & Nicol 2010; Luyckx et al. 2013; OECD 2011; Scott 2014; White et al. 2010; Zhang et al. 2013).
+Low birthweight infants are at a greater risk of dying during their first year of life; are prone to ill-health in childhood and the development of chronic diseases as adults, including cardiovascular disease, high blood pressure, kidney disease and type 2 diabetes (Arnold et al. 2015; Hoy & Nicol 2010; Luyckx et al. 2013; OECD 2011; Scott 2014; White et al. 2010; Zhang et al. 2013).

-Overall: In 2014 in the Northern Territory, and considering live born babies only, low birthweight was more than twice as common among babies born to Indigenous mothers compared with those born to non-Indigenous mothers (14.5% compared with 6.0%).
+Overall: In New South Wales in 2014, and considering live born babies only, low birthweight was almost twice as common among babies born to Indigenous mothers (10.9%) as those born to non-Indigenous mothers (5.9%).
 Low birthweight is associated with multiple births (AIHW 2016c).
-After excluding multiple births, the proportions were 13.4% and 4.6%, respectively.
+After excluding multiple births, the proportions were 9.4% and 4.5%, respectively.

-Nationally in 2014, low birthweight was also almost twice as common among all live born babies born to Indigenous mothers compared with those born to non-Indigenous mothers (11.8% compared with 6.2%).
+Nationally, low birthweight was also almost twice as common among all live born babies born to Indigenous mothers (11.8%) as those born to non-Indigenous mothers (6.2%).
 After excluding multiple births, the proportions were 10.5% and 4.7%, respectively (Table 1.01.1, Figure 1.01.1).

-Mean birthweight: Nationally, the mean birthweight for infants born to Indigenous mothers in 2014 was less than for babies of non-Indigenous mothers (3,217 compared with 3,356 grams) (Table 1.01.5).
+Mean birthweight: Nationally, the mean birthweight for infants born to Indigenous mothers in 2014 was less than babies of non-Indigenous mothers, 3,217 grams compared with 3,356 grams (Table 1.01.5).

-Trend over time: The numbers of multiple births have increased (although rates have decreased) from 2004 to 2014.
+Trend over time: The numbers of multiple births rose (although rates fell) between 2004 and 2014.
 This is due to factors such as increased use of fertility treatments and delays in child bearing that result in higher proportions of older mothers (AIHW 2015c).
-Because of this, multiple births are often excluded from statistics that present trends in birthweight.
+As a result, multiple births are often excluded from statistics that present trends in birthweight.

-Between 2000 and 2014 in the Northern Territory, the low birthweight rate for singleton babies born to Indigenous mothers increased, from 12.7% in 2000 to 13.4% in 2014.
+In New South Wales between 2000 and 2014, the low birthweight rate for singleton babies born to Indigenous mothers fell by 19.5%, from 11.0% in 2000 to 9.4% in 2014.

 There were 6 jurisdictions that had data of adequate quality to report long-term trends.
-In NSW, Vic, Qld, WA, SA and the NT combined, the proportion of low birthweight singleton babies born to Indigenous mothers declined by 12.6% between 2000 and 2014, from 11.7% to 10.5% (Table 1.01.3, Figure 1.01.2).
+In NSW, Qld, Vic, WA, SA and the NT combined, the low birthweight rate for singleton babies born to Indigenous mothers declined by 12.6% between 2000 and 2014, from 11.7% to 10.5% (Table 1.01.3, Figure 1.01.2).

-Age of Indigenous mothers: Nationally in 2014, the proportion of low birthweight singleton births was highest for Indigenous mothers in the 35 and over age group (12.5%).
-For non-Indigenous mothers it was highest in the under 20 age group (7.6%) (Table 1.01.7, Figure 1.01.3).
+Age of Indigenous mothers: Nationally, in 2014, the proportion of low birthweight singleton births was highest for Indigenous mothers aged 35 and over (12.5%).
+For non-Indigenous mothers it was highest for those aged less than 20 (7.6%) (Table 1.01.7, Figure 1.01.3).

-Figure 1.01.1: Proportion of low birthweight, all live born babies, by Indigenous status of mother, Northern Territory and Australia, 2014
+Figure 1.01.1: Proportion of low birthweight, all live born babies, by Indigenous status of mother, New South Wales and Australia, 2014

-Figure 1.01.2: Proportion of low birthweight babies, by Indigenous status of mother (per 100 singleton live births), Northern Territory and NSW, Vic, Qld, WA, SA and NT combined, 2000-2014
+Figure 1.01.2: Proportion of low birthweight live born singleton babies, by Indigenous status of mother, New South Wales and NSW, Vic, Qld, WA, SA and NT combined, 2000-2014

-Figure 1.01.3: Proportion of low birthweight live born singleton babies, age of mother by Indigenous status of the mother, Australia, 2014
+Figure 1.01.3: Proportion of low birthweight live born singleton babies, by age group (years) and Indigenous status of the mother, Australia, 2014